Immerse in the world of AR and discover its different types.

 Location-based AR provides customized digital content based on the user’s location, but its analysis, unlike the marker-based AR system, doesn’t require any special markers or physical target to perform AR rendering and to identify where to place a virtual object in the user’s environment.
 Instead, this type of AR uses GPS data along with a digital compass to determine the location and position of the user’s device.
 Often, the user’s camera isn’t even used for augmented reality navigation, but the app gathers data from their GPS module, compass, gyroscope, and accelerometer to establish what content should be displayed.

 Location-based AR proves very useful in applications related to sport, tourism, and travel.
-They mostly use city/road maps data but can also be helpful in areas such as mountains, deserts, forest, among others.
+They mostly use city/road maps data but can also be helpful in areas such as mountains, deserts, and forests, among others.
 Even in such secluded sites, with no previous camera footage available, data about the terrain, elevation, and wildlife can be used to provide users with an augmented reality map of their surroundings.

 Many developers favor location-based AR because there’s no need for complex image recognition functionality or specific markers to be programmed in the app.
 Instead, the app simply collects a set of data from the device, such as where the user is, which angle/height the phone is pointed at, etc., and combines it with open-source data for an immersive user experience.

 Projection-based AR is an exceptional form of immersive technology that requires no smartphone or gadget.
 Actually, it doesn’t call for any kind of screen.
 Instead, one or more projection devices create a 3D model using light.
-Most often the 3D model is static, but it can surely be animated as well.
+Most often, the 3D model is static, but it can surely be animated as well.
 This approach is basically what we think of when we visualize a hologram.

 Since few consumers have the equipment needed to create such light models, projection-based AR is mostly used by businesses – for AR training, presentations, and development purposes.